Boyardee-Bois/BoyardeeBois-TicTacToe/README.md

 _____________________________________________________________________________________________

-Requirements of The Game:
+# Requirements of The Game:

-Creation of the 3x3 board where the game will be played
+1. Creation of the 3x3 board where the game will be played

-X and O icons that are to be placed on the board
+2. X and O icons that are to be placed on the board

-Win conditions: 3 of the same icons in a horizontal, vertical, and diagonal line counting as a win
+3. Win conditions: 3 of the same icons in a horizontal, vertical, and diagonal line counting as a win

-Stalemate conditions: Board is filled with no 3 same icon in a line
+4. Stalemate conditions: Board is filled with no 3 same icon in a line

-How to place down X and O icons on specific board spaces (i.e Player inputs the number 5 for the middle of the board)
+5. How to place down X and O icons on specific board spaces (i.e Player inputs the number 5 for the middle of the board)

-If a spot is occupied by an X or O, both players are unable to place on said spot for the rest of the game
+6. If a spot is occupied by an X or O, both players are unable to place on said spot for the rest of the game

-Boundaries of the board where the player cannot place an icon outside of the 1-9 numbered board
+7. Boundaries of the board where the player cannot place an icon outside of the 1-9 numbered board

-With a scoring feature, be able to add a win count to a certain player (Can include wins, draws, or even losses)
+8. With a scoring feature, be able to add a win count to a certain player (Can include wins, draws, or even losses)

-Game must decide and announce which player goes first
+9. Game must decide and announce which player goes first

-Game can be played in a Player vs Player format (Can implement Player vs Computer too)
+10. Game can be played in a Player vs Player format

+11. Any incorrect inputs from the player should be given repeated instructions and explanations